mikkelpm/het_agents_bayes/doc/hh.md

   - `mcmc_adapt_diag`: This boolean determines whether the RWMH proposal uses a diagonal var-cov matrix or a full var-cov matrix.
   - `mcmc_adapt_param`: This variable determines how far the RWMH proposal var-cov matrix is shrunk towards an identity matrix in the updating process.
 It makes sense to use a bit of shrinkage so that outlier draws in the adaptation phase do not overly influence the later proposals.
   - `mcmc_c` and `mcmc_ar_tg`: These variables determine the process for adaptively setting the RWMH step size using the [Atchadé & Rosenthal (2005) algorithm](https://doi.org/10.3150/bj/1130077595).
-  - `mcmc_p_adapt`: This variable sets the probability of using a standard RWMH proposal draw witht the adaptive step size.
+  - `mcmc_p_adapt`: This variable sets the probability of using a standard RWMH proposal draw with the adaptive step size.
 With the complementary probability, the MCMC algorithm will instead generate a draw with the fixed step size `mcmc_stepsize_init`.
 - Likelihood approximation
   - `num_smooth_draws`: Number of smoothing draws used to compute the unbiased likelihood estimate (called *J* in Section 3.1 of our paper).
   - `num_interp`: Number of grid points for income at which the integral in Equation 4 of our paper is evaluated numerically.
 We then use cubic interpolation to evaluate the integral at other points.